terrdv/VCT-Outcome-Predictor-ML-Project/README.md

 This project predicts the outcome of professional Valorant Champions Tour (VCT) matches using historical match data and aggregated player statistics.

 📊 Project Overview
-Goal: Predict whether Team A wins a given match using machine learning.
+Goal: Predict whether Team A wins against Team B given match using machine learning.

 Data: Cleaned dataset includes team matchups, head-to-head winrates, and average player stats.

 Models Used:

-Random Forest Classifier (primary)
+Random Forest Classifier (scikit learn)

-Logistic Regression (optional comparison)

-Linear Regression (exploratory)

 🧠 Features Used
 Each match includes the following features for both Team A and Team B: